thetatoken/theta-mainnet-integration-guide/docs/testnet.md

 ```

 #### Step 2.
 Launch and connect to the testnet
-Use the following commands to launch a launch a node and connect to the Theta testnet.
+Start a screen or tmux session, and use the following commands to launch a launch a node and connect to the Theta testnet.
 It may take some time to download the blockchain data to be in-sync with the network.
 ```
 theta start --config=~/theta_testnet/walletnode
 ```